-The efficacy of asenapine in the treatment of schizophrenia in adults has been evaluated in four, published, randomized, double-blind, placebo-controlled, and active-controlled (haloperidol, risperidone, and olanzapine) trials, ranging in duration from 6 weeks to 1 year30-33.
-These studies are outlined below in Table 4.
-Asenapine was associated with statistically significant improvement in the Positive and Negative Syndrome Scale (PANSS) scores from baseline compared to placebo, starting from week-2 of therapy.
+The efficacy of asenapine in the treatment of schizophrenia in adults has been evaluated in four, published, randomized, double-blind, placebo-controlled, and active-controlled (haloperidol, risperidone, and olanzapine) trials, ranging in duration from six weeks to one year30-33.
+Asenapine was associated with statistically significant improvement in the Positive and Negative Syndrome Scale (PANSS) scores from baseline compared to placebo, starting from week two of therapy.
 Clinical Global Impression-Improvement (CGI-I) and Clinical Global Impression-Severity of Illness (CGI-S) scores were also significantly improved with asenapine therapy, compared to placebo.
-Moreover, an extension study demonstrated a reduced risk of relapse associated with continuation of asenapine therapy.31 However, a direct-comparison study suggests that asenapine is less effective than olanzapine in terms of changes from baseline in PANSS and CGI-S scores.33 Furthermore, study discontinuation due to inadequate efficacy was noted in only 14% of patients receiving olanzapine compared with 25% of patients in the asenapine group.
-Mean weight gain was 0.9 kg with asenapine and 4.2 kg with olanzapine.33 In another study, while 17% of patients receiving risperidone experienced a weight gain of at least 7% from baseline, 9% of patients in the asenapine were noted to exhibit clinically significant weight gain.30 The efficacy and safety of asenapine in the treatment of manic or mixed bipolar I disorder were evaluated in five placebo-controlled, and active-controlled (olanzapine) studies in adult patients, with or without psychotic features.72-76 Asenapine 5-10 mg twice daily was statistically more effective than placebo on the Young Mania Rating Scale (YMRS) and the Clinical Global Impression-Bipolar Scale (CGI-BS) in all studies.
-In a pooled analysis of patients experiencing bipolar mania, asenapine and olanzapine were comparable in terms of reduction from baseline in YMRS scores at week-52 of therapy.76 Likewise, another pooled analysis of patients experiencing bipolar depression episode found that olanzapine and asenapine were associated with comparable improvement in baseline Montgomery-Asberg Depression Rating Scale (MADRS) scores after 21 days of therapy.74 A meta-analysis of various antimanic therapy options, found that asenapine was associated with a statistically significant improvement in YMRS scores from baseline compared to placebo (mean difference, -0.30; -0.53 to -0.07), though it was less effective compared to olanzapine (0.22; 0.08 to 0.37).81 In addition, another meta-analysis calculated that 6 patients would be treated with asenapine for one to achieve a positive response, compared with placebo.59 Most commonly reported adverse events reported with asenapine included sedation, dizziness, somnolence and weight gain.75 Of note, it was calculated that for every 9 patients treated with olanzapine over asenapine, 1 would experience a clinically significant weight gain.75
+Moreover, an extension study demonstrated a reduced risk of relapse associated with continuation of asenapine therapy.31 However, a direct-comparison study suggests that asenapine is less effective than olanzapine in terms of changes from baseline in PANSS and CGI-S scores.
+33 Furthermore, study discontinuation due to inadequate efficacy was noted in only 14% of patients receiving olanzapine compared to 25% of patients in the asenapine group.
+Mean weight gain was 0.9 kg with asenapine and 4.2 kg with olanzapine.
+33 In another study, while 17% of patients receiving risperidone experienced a weight gain of at least 7% from baseline.
+9% of patients in the asenapine were noted to exhibit clinically significant weight gain.
+30 The efficacy and safety of asenapine in the treatment of manic or mixed bipolar I disorder were evaluated in five placebocontrolled, and active-controlled (olanzapine) studies in adult patients, with or without psychotic features.
+72-76 Asenapine 5 to 10 mg twice daily was statistically more effective than placebo on the Young Mania Rating Scale (YMRS) and the Clinical Global Impression-Bipolar Scale (CGI-BS) in all studies.
+In a pooled analysis of patients experiencing bipolar mania, asenapine and olanzapine were comparable in terms of reduction from baseline in YMRS scores 5 weeks2 of therapy.
+76 Likewise, another pooled analysis of patients experiencing bipolar depression episode found that olanzapine and asenapine were associated with comparable improvement in baseline Montgomery-Asberg Depression Rating Scale (MADRS) scores after 21 days of therapy.
+74 A meta-analysis of various antimanic therapy options, found that asenapine was associated with a statistically significant improvement in YMRS scores from baseline compared to placebo (mean difference, -0.30; -0.53 to -0.07), though it was less effective compared to olanzapine (0.22; 0.08 to 0.37).81 In addition, another meta-analysis calculated that six patients would be treated with asenapine for one to achieve a positive response, compared to placebo.
+59 Most commonly reported adverse events reported with asenapine included sedation, dizziness, somnolence and weight gain.
+75 Of note, it was calculated that for every nine patients treated with olanzapine over asenapine, one would experience a clinically significant weight gain.